 Bing Bongs feature yellow and black alternating polypropylene strands surrounding a 7/16 inch premium birch centre dowel.
 The dowel is double cut down to the ‘sweet spot’ to allow the end to compress and release as it is played.
 At low volumes this dramatically increases rebound and makes buzz rolls and double-stroke rolls a reality.
 The sound texture can be tailored by sliding the included O-ring and compression sleeve.
 Polypropylene grips help reduce the overall weight.

-Reefers have a total of 7 dowels, the outer 6 dowels are birch and the centre rod is synthetic.
-Rather than band these together near the playing end, each stick has 3 ‘O’ Rings that can be adjusted to create your own sound spectrums.
-The synthetic core adds a little more strength to the overall integrity… hence the name ‘Reefers’
+Reefers have a total of 7 dowels.
+The outer 6 dowels are birch whereas the centre rod is synthetic.
+Rather than band these together near the playing end, each stick has 3 O-Rings that can be adjusted to create your own sound spectrum.
+The synthetic core adds a little more strength to the overall integrity, hence the name ‘Reefers’

 Rodeo Riders are signature bundled rods created for Glenn Milchem of Blue Rodeo.
 Seven larger bamboo dowels are bundled and banded together with an O-ring and rubber compression sleeve, which can be used to tailor both sound and rebound.
 The grip area is wrapped in our rugged X-pattern Grip for durability.